 Wellington School record behaviour incidents on Class Charts (however some things are recorded on Safeguarding to protect the privacy of the child - e.g. extreme dysregulation linked to SEND).

-Behaviours marked with an are shared with parents.
+Behaviours marked with an on Class Charts are shared with parents and they can read the comments staff make.
 Logs should be professional, factual and devoid of emotive language.